Please read this entire page before attending your first ETRSCCA SOLO or RallyCross event.

 About Novice class (Solo Only)

-- You will compete against other novices in different car classes.
+- Novices will compete against other novices in different car classes.

-- Winner will be the driver with lowest RTP/PAX adjusted time for the day.
+- The winner will be the novice driver with lowest PAX time for the day.

-- You may compete as a Novice for 2 years, or until you win Novice class 3 times.
+- You may compete as a Novice for 3 events or 1 year (12 months), whichever comes first.

-- A Novice competitor may choose to move into class competition at any time, but may not move back to Novice.
+- A Novice competitor may choose to move into Open Class competition at any time, but may not move back to Novice.

 Special Waiver for Competitors & Spectators Under 18 Years Old